Advanced Spine and Pain Centers

 Musculoskeletal injuries are one of the most common causes of chronic pain and disability.
 If you are one of the millions of people in the United States suffering from chronic pain due to an injury, you may benefit from the innovative platelet-rich plasma (PRP) therapy.
-At Advanced Spine and Pain, with offices throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, PRP treatments are available to enhance your healing.
+At Advanced Spine and Pain Center, with offices throughout Fairfax County, VA, Stafford, VA & the Greater Baltimore, MD Area, PRP treatments are available to enhance your healing.
 Learn more about the benefits of PRP by booking your appointment online today.

 Platelet-rich plasma is a unique approach to healing musculoskeletal injuries and returning your body to a pre-injury state.
-The team at Advanced Spine and Pain use your blood plasma to help improve the efficiency of your body’s natural healing process.
+The team at Advanced Spine and Pain Center use your blood plasma to help improve the efficiency of your body’s natural healing process.

 Your blood contains liquid plasma and small solids known as red cells, white cells, and platelets.
 The platelets are responsible for blood clotting and contain hundreds of proteins that are vital for healing injuries.